Understanding the Risks and Finding Solutions for Veterans: The connection between RHI, mTBI, blast exposure, and mental illness.

 Over 120,000 veterans have died by suicide since 2001.

-Repeated Head Injuries (RHI) and Their Impact on Brain Health
+Repeated Blast Exposure (RBE) and The Impact on Brain Health

-High-intensity training involving repetitive blasts from explosives, artillery, high-caliber weaponry, breaching, parachuting, and more happens off battlefields just as it does during combat situations.
-Like RHI, RBE is not well known outside the research population.
 There is a high probability that hundreds of thousands of veterans who may have been diagnosed with adjacent disorders like PTSD and GAD have not been assessed for the effects of RBE on their brains.
-Thus, they are not appropriately treated, as the only two options available, therapy and pharmaceuticals, do not treat brain damage.
+As a result, they are not appropriately treated, as the only two options available—therapy and pharmaceuticals—do not address brain damage.

 Stay Informed and Connected as We Work to Enhance Brain Health in the Military Community.